Students’ Union food bank finding its feet after rough start to 2016

 The Bling Bling contest is an Orientation Week event that pits faculties against each other to raise money for a certain charity.
 The faculty that scores the most “points” is announced during Kickoff.

-SU food bank was the chosen charity.
+This year, the Faculty of Engineering won the Bling Bling contest and the SU food bank was the chosen charity.
 The food bank collected $3,677.25 from the contest.

 After a rough start to 2016 with an increase in usage but a drastic